 As I searched for authentic crepe recipe, I found out that the original recipe uses eggs.
 Owing to the fact that we are a family of vegetarians and don’t eat eggs, I had the challenge of replacing the egg such that the softness and thinness of the crepe is not compromised.
 After few failed attempts, I have discovered this easy eggless crepe recipe using which anyone can make crepe in minutes.

 The crepes are quite similar to pancakes, with only difference that they are quite thin and delicate.
-I had earlier shared the recipe for Eggless Wholewheat Pancakes also.
 The crepes take lesser time to cook, however you just need a little practice in spreading them.

 - All Purpose Flour (Maida)-1 cup